MicrosoftDocs/security/zero-trust/azure-infrastructure-overview.md

 This architecture contains:

 - Multiple IaaS components and elements, including different types of users and IT consumers accessing the app from different sites. such as Azure, the internet, on-premises, and branch offices.
-- A common three-tier application containing a web server tier, application tier, and data tier.
+- A common three-tier application containing a front end tier, application tier, and data tier.
 All tiers run on virtual machines within a VNet named SPOKE.
 Access to the app is protected by another VNet named HUB that contains additional security services.
 - Some of the most used PaaS services on Azure that support IaaS applications, including role-based access control (RBAC) and Azure Active Directory (Azure AD).
 These contribute to the Zero Trust security approach.
 - Storage Blobs and Storage Files that provide object storage for the applications and files shared by users.